2026 Wisconsin elections

 The 2026 Wisconsin fall general election will take place in the U.S. state of Wisconsin on November 3, 2026.
 All of Wisconsin's partisan executive and administrative offices will be up for election, as well as all of Wisconsin's eight seats in the U.S. House of Representatives.
-The fall election will also fill the seventeen odd-numbered seats in the Wisconsin Senate and all 99 seats in the Wisconsin State Assembly for the 108th Wisconsin Legislature.
-The 2026 Wisconsin fall primary will take place on August 11, 2026.
+The fall election will also fill the seventeen odd-numbered seats in the Wisconsin Senate and all 99 seats in the Wisconsin State Assembly for the 108th Wisconsin Legislature, and will also present three state constitutional amendments to voters for ratification.
+The 2026 Wisconsin fall primary took place on August 11, 2026.

-The 2026 Wisconsin spring election will take place on April 7, 2026.
-One seat on the Wisconsin Supreme Court, as well as various nonpartisan local and judicial offices will be up for election.
-The 2026 spring primary will take place on February 17, 2026.